bevyengine/rfcs/rfcs/45-stageless.md

 - If we want to support a simple `add_system_chain` API as a precursor to a system-graph-specification API, what do we rename "system chaining" to?
   - System welding?
 System fusing?
 System handling?
+- What is the best way to handle the migration process from an organizational perspective?
+  - Get an RFC approved, and then merge a massive PR developed on a off-org branch?
+    - Straightforward, but very hard to review
+    - Risks divergence and merge conflicts
+  - Use an official branch with delegated authority?
+    - Easier to review, requires delegation, ultimately creates a large PR that needs to be reviewed
+    - Risks divergence and merge conflicts
+  - Develop on main as `bevy_ecs2`?
+    - Some annoying machinery to set up
+    - Requires more delegation and trust to ECS team
+    - Avoids divergence and merge conflicts
+    - Clutters the main branch

 ## Future possibilities

 Despite the large scope of this RFC, it leaves quite a bit of interesting follow-up work to be done:

-1. System-builder syntax (see [RFC #31](https://github.com/bevyengine/rfcs/pull/31)).
-This will likely be done as part of the rewrite.
-2. Opt-in automatic inference of command and state synchronizing systems (see discussion in [RFC #34](https://github.com/bevyengine/rfcs/pull/34)).
+1. Opt-in automatic inference of command and state synchronizing systems (see discussion in [RFC #34](https://github.com/bevyengine/rfcs/pull/34)).
-3. First-class indexes, built using atomic ordering constraints (and likely automatic inference).
+2. First-class indexes, built using atomic ordering constraints (and likely automatic inference).
-4. Multiple worlds (see [RFC #16](https://github.com/bevyengine/rfcs/pull/43), [RFC #43](https://github.com/bevyengine/rfcs/pull/43)), as a natural extension of the way that apps can store multiple schedules.
+3. Multiple worlds (see [RFC #16](https://github.com/bevyengine/rfcs/pull/43), [RFC #43](https://github.com/bevyengine/rfcs/pull/43)), as a natural extension of the way that apps can store multiple schedules.
-5. Opt-in stack-based states (likely in an external crate).
+4. Opt-in stack-based states (likely in an external crate).
-6. More complex strategies for run criteria composition.
+5. More complex strategies for run criteria composition.
    1. This would be very useful, but is a large design that can largely be considered independently of this work.
    2. How does this work for run criteria that are not locally defined?
-7. A more cohesive look at plugin definition and configuration strategies.
+6. A more cohesive look at plugin definition and configuration strategies.
-8. A graph-based system ordering API for dense, complex dependencies.
+7. A graph-based system ordering API for dense, complex dependencies.